-In accordance with state law, IDEA provides workers' compensation benefits to employees who suffer a work-related illness or are injured on the job.
-Benefits help pay for medical treatment and provide partial income replacement for employees who are unable to work due to work-related illness or injury.
+In accordance with state law, IDEA Public Schools provides workers' compensation benefits to employees who suffer a work-related illness or are injured on the job.
+Benefits help pay for medical treatment and provide partial income replacement for eligible employees who are unable to work due to work-related illness or injury.
 Specific benefits are prescribed by law depending on the circumstances of each case.
-All work-related accidents or injuries must be reported immediately to the employee's performance manager and Risk Management Workers Compensation Workerscompensation@ideapublicschools.com or Toll-Free Number 1-855-919-4165.
+All work-related accidents or injuries must be reported immediately to the employee's performance manager and the Risk Management Department at Workerscompensation@ideapublicschools.com or the Toll-Free Number 1-855-919-4165.

-An employee who has sustained a work-related injury or illness must notify their supervisor and Risk Management's Workers Compensation Team immediately.
-Employee responsibilities relating to an employee's work-related injury/illness are identified in the Workers' Compensation protocol, which can be found in the Workers' Compensation packet on the Risk Management HUB site Risk Management - Workers Compensation
+An employee who has sustained a work-related injury or illness must notify their supervisor and the Risk Management Department immediately.
+The employee's responsibilities relating to an employee's work-related injury/illness are identified in the Workers' Compensation protocol, which can be found in the Workers' Compensation packet on the Risk Management Department HUB site.
 Employees who are unable to work because of a work-related injury will be notified of their rights and responsibilities under the Texas Labor Code.

-If you are injured at work, notify your performance manager immediately and Risk Management Workers Compensation Team at workerscompensation@ideapublicschools.org or Toll Free at 1-855-919-4165.
+If you are injured at work, notify your performance manager immediately and the Risk Management Department at workerscompensation@ideapublicschools.org or the Toll Free at 1-855-919-4165.
 For emergencies, you may go to the nearest emergency room.